the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 B:List
 ~~~~~~~

 The `list` passed to the List component is the same, but the `onRemoveItem` callback handler isn't.
 If the App component re-renders, it always creates a new version of this callback handler.
-Earlier, we used React's useCallacbk Hook to prevent this behavior, by creating a function only on a re-render (if one of its dependencies has changed).
+Earlier, we used React's useCallback Hook to prevent this behavior, by creating a function only on a re-render (if one of its dependencies has changed).

 {title="src/App.js",lang="javascript"}
 ~~~~~~~